Big Brother 3 (Bulgarian season): Plamen

 Plamen Varbanov is from Varna.
 He entered the house on Day 1 and walked on Day 8.
 On the first days in the house, when Plamen asked to leave, Big Brother offered him 5 000 leva to stay in the house for at least 14 more days.
 However, Plamen broke his promise and he returned the money.

 Svetlana

 Svetlana Stoycheva is from Popovo.
 She entered the house on Day 1 and was the fifth evicted on Day 57.
 Svetlana was pregnant when she entered the show.
 On the sixth week of Big Brother 3, she gave birth to her daughter Amber.
 They both returned in the House on Day 40 and lived in it until Svetlana's eviction.

 Todor

 Todor Karagiozov is from Sliven.
 He entered the house on Day 1 and was the tenth evicted on Day 80.

 Violeta

 Violeta Kondova "Vili" is from Brusartsi.
 She entered the house on Day 1 and finished second in the finale on Day 85.
-She is one of the oldest contestant in the history of Big Brother Bulgaria.
-During her stay in the show she was 57 years old.
+She is one of the oldest contestants in the history of Big Brother Bulgaria.
+During her stay in the show, she was 57 years old.